 The red arrow in this aerial photo of the six Kokanee cutblocks shows approximately where the iconic Kokanee Old Growth Trail is; an ultra-rare remnant patch of exquisite interior old growth.
-The highest up cutblock is about 1.5 km away from the trail.
+The highest up cutblock is only about 1.5 km away from the trail.

 The prescribed burning killed most of the leave trees.